jatin-desai/pcf-training/Readme.md

 ## Install Ruby

-Tthe Bosh CLI is based on Ruby.
+The Bosh CLI is based on Ruby.
 So you need to ensure Ruby is installed in your system to be able to provision Cloud Foundry to the Bosh-Lite VM.
 The Cloud Foundry CLI does is based on GO so it does not require the Ruby runtime.

 ### Using a Ruby Version Manager